SABS-R3/software-engineering-day6/_lecture/script.md

 print, assert or if statements to ensure that a particular variable has the value you want in it, or that the array is the correct size.
-In academic code this is typically taken further and if, for example, the code will generate results as part of a publication there are usually tests speific to the particular scientific field (e.g. convergence tests for numerical modelling) that are implemented and run to ensure the correct behaviour for the software.
+In academic code this is typically taken further and if, for example, the code will generate results as part of a publication there are usually tests speific to that particular scientific field (e.g. convergence tests for numerical modelling) that are implemented and run to ensure the correct behaviour for the software.